List of gravitationally rounded objects of the Solar System: Star

-Major planets
+Planets

 In 2006, the International Astronomical Union (IAU) defined a planet as a body in orbit around the Sun that was large enough to have achieved hydrostatic equilibrium and to have "cleared the neighbourhood around its orbit".
 The practical meaning of "cleared the neighborhood" is that a planet is comparatively massive enough for its gravitation to control the orbits of all objects in its vicinity.
-In practice, the term "hydrostatic equilibrium" is interpreted loosely.
-Mercury is round but not actually in hydrostatic equilibrium, but it is universally regarded as a planet nonetheless.
+In practice, the term "hydrostatic equilibrium" is interpreted more loosely as a requirement for rounding by gravity.
+Mercury is round but not actually in hydrostatic equilibrium; it is universally regarded as a planet nonetheless.

 According to the IAU's explicit count, there are eight planets in the Solar System; four terrestrial planets (Mercury, Venus, Earth, and Mars) and four giant planets, which can be divided further into two gas giants (Jupiter and Saturn) and two ice giants (Uranus and Neptune).
 When excluding the Sun, the four giant planets account for more than 99% of the mass of the Solar System.

 Dwarf planets

 Dwarf planets are bodies orbiting the Sun that are massive and warm enough to have achieved hydrostatic equilibrium, but have not cleared their neighbourhoods of similar objects.
 Since 2008, there have been five dwarf planets recognized by the IAU, although only Pluto has actually been confirmed to be in hydrostatic equilibrium (Ceres is close to equilibrium, though some anomalies remain unexplained).
 Ceres orbits in the asteroid belt, between Mars and Jupiter.
 The others all orbit beyond Neptune.

 Astronomers usually refer to solid bodies such as Ceres as dwarf planets, even if they are not strictly in hydrostatic equilibrium.
-They generally agree that several other trans-Neptunian objects may be large enough to be dwarf planets, given current uncertainties.
+They generally agree that several other trans-Neptunian objects (TNOs) may be large enough to be dwarf planets, given current uncertainties.
 However, there has been disagreement on the required size.
 Early speculations were based on the small moons of the giant planets, which attain roundness around a threshold of 200 km radius.
 However, these moons are at higher temperatures than TNOs and are icier than TNOs are likely to be.
+Estimates from an IAU question-and-answer press release from 2006, giving 800 km radius and 0.5×10^21 kg mass as cut-offs that normally would be enough for hydrostatic equilibrium, while stating that observation would be needed to determine the status of borderline cases.
+Many TNOs in the 200–500 km radius range are dark and low-density bodies, which suggests that they retain internal porosity from their formation, and hence are not planetary bodies (as planetary bodies have sufficient gravitation to collapse out such porosity).